The Swale Way

 You can buy the guide book from here: The Swale Way

 The Tributaries Walk

-As its name suggests, the Tributaries Walk is focussed on the rivers, becks and gills that flow through the valleys of the Yorkshire Dales.
+As its name suggests, the 95 mile, 7 day, Tributaries Walk is focussed on the rivers, becks and gills that flow through the valleys of the Yorkshire Dales.
 Beginning in Ingleton, the trail explores beautiful valleys and the high heather-clad moors that separate them.
 Visiting as many ‘dales’ as possible, the route meanders; picking out waterfalls, hidden caves, rocky escarpments and old packhorse bridges.
 The guide book encourages interaction and includes a quiz to help walkers get the most out of their visit, with a final map challenge to test the grey matter.

 You can buy the guide book from here: The Tributaries Walk

 The 73 mile, 6 day, Yoredale Way follows the length of the River Ure in North Yorkshire from its source on the high fells in the Yorkshire Dales National Park above Kirkby Stephen, to Boroughbridge.
 For the majority of the Way, we are never far from the Ure as it winds though woodland and beside wide pastures, quaint villages and the parks of stately homes, and the splendour of Wensleydale.
 An option is provided to climb out of the valley to the site of the old signal beacon on Penhill, and look down onto the twisting Ure below.
 The walk can be combined with the Swale Way to make a fantastic 12 day circular walk.

 You can buy the guide book from here: The Yoredale Way